infinitered/ignite-cookbook/docs/GeneratorComponentTests.md

 ## Setup `@testing-library/react-native`

-Follow along with the offical [React Native Testing Library](https://reactnativetesting.io/component/setup) docs for how to add it to an Ignite project
+First, we will want to add `@testing-library/react-native` to our Ignite project.
+[Josh Justice has an excellent setup guide to follow along at reactnativetesting.io](https://reactnativetesting.io/component/setup)

 ## Component Generators